 What do I want this year?
 I want the truth to be told, even when it’s hard to hear and even harder to say.
 I want to practice, in this and every moment, staying true to myself.
 Holding steady at my center, like the relay racer, poised and ready, or like the Buddhist monk, still and centered.
 I want to hold my heart gently, in my hand, squeezing out a strong, steady rhythm, knowing I can hold my own, staying open to everything and anything and filling my heart with bliss in this and every moment.

-Yet even in this place, as I sit, listening to gentle music playing, the rhythmic flow of traffic downstairs sounding slightly like the ocean, the flatirons shrouded in morning matte tones, there is a part of me that longs to give myself away, abandon myself, get up from this seat and peak at the text message that has chimed in “here, there is something outside of you that will have meaning in your life today.
+Yet even in this place, as I sit, listening to gentle music playing, the rhythmic flow of traffic downstairs sounding slightly like the ocean, the flatirons shrouded in morning matte tones, there is a part of me that longs to give myself away, abandon myself, get up from this seat and peek at the text message that has chimed in “here, there is something outside of you that will have meaning in your life today.
 There is something outside you that will lift you up or tear you down, set your tone or mood for the day.”

 And so it beckons.
 And so I sit.
 Still.
 And still, I sit.
 The sun’s rays are reaching the flatirons and the urge to empty my bladder is increasing.
 I want to will myself to cross the room and go to the bathroom and back again without reaching for the phone.
 I will myself to honor myself in this way, to honor this sacred time and space.
 I put down my journal, my pencil tucked neat inside and walk across the great divide between here and there, avert my eyes when they furtively dart to the surface where my cell phone beckons, make it safely to the bathroom, then route myself completely around the condo on the pretext of getting a warmer shirt, then into the kitchen to get a warm drink, make some espresso and return to my journal, safe and sound.
 Mission accomplished.